 those who paid the price in service,

 - They leave behind all that they love,

 Is the goal for which each soldier strives.

 The courageous women and men,

-Who fight to make sure
+Who fights to make sure

 The bells of freedom peal again.

 - We honor you, who fought for us,